 IEEE 802 believes that the slow adoption of the DSRC technology is due to factors other than the link layer specified in IEEE 802.11.
 The existing defined link layer is optimized for ITS applications, robust, proven, tested and deployed.
-Protocol extensions to and evolution of the IEEE Std.
-802.11-2016 OCB based link layer are under development, adding capabilities of the very widely adopted IEEE Std 802.11-2016 (802.11n and 802.11ac technologies) standards to the DSRC PHY.
+Protocol extensions to and evolution of the IEEE Std 802.11-2016 OCB based link layer are under development, adding capabilities of the very widely adopted IEEE Std 802.11-2016 (802.11n and 802.11ac technologies) standards to the DSRC PHY.
 Based on the current status of developments and deployments, IEEE 802 believe all the 5.9 GHz spectrum to be allocated to ITS services under this NPRM should remain allocated to the implemented, tested and proven DSRC technology to ensure a seamless, non-disruptive path forward with existing products and chipsets, enabling interoperability, co-existence, and backward compatibility goals to be met.

 Comment on IEEE 802.11 standards referencing in [3] PART 2, paragraphs 21, 23, 37, and 39